Job and Internship Policies

 Organizations are required to use Handshake to collect resumes and other application documents for their postings.
-It is acceptable to require students to apply to the organization website in addition to Handshake, but there is no way to bypass resume submission though our system.
+It is acceptable to require students to apply to the organization website in addition to Handshake.
 If you require students to apply to the organization website in addition to Handshake, please be sure to include instructions in your job posting as well as the organization URL.

 The Career Center does not accept or post:

-- All positions that would employ students by a private individual with an un-established business and no employment or work-for-hire contract (e.g. babysitting, nanny, caretaker, tutor).
+- All positions that would employ students by a private individual with an un-established business (e.g. babysitting, nanny, caretaker, tutor).

 - An exception to this rule is made for faculty and staff of Emory University and Emory Healthcare through the Emory WorkLife Resource Center’s Emory Employee-Student Job Network.
 You must be an Emory faculty or staff to access this system.